learn-co-curriculum/phrg-git-basics-readme/README.md

 If you've followed these instructions, your `next-big-thing` directory is now a Git repository.
 You can retain the directory as a sandbox for Git experimentation, or simply delete or ignore it.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-git-basics-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-git-basics-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-reqeust, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Git Repository Basics</p>